Roiqk7/Knight-s-Tour-Problem/README.md

-# Knight-s-Tour-Problem
+# Knights Tour Problem
-Here are my solutions to Knight's tour problem.
+Solution to Knight's tour problem using backtracking in C.
+The code is very similar to my N Queen problem solution.